 Dental Implants In Winter Springs

 Dental implants have become an extremely popular form of tooth restoration over the past several years.
 It is easy to see why when you consider the many benefits.
 Unlike dentures, dental implants remain in your mouth permanently and don’t require separate cleaning.
 Another major difference is that an implant replaces your tooth roots.
 This prevents other teeth from shifting towards the open position as well as facial sagging.
+The three major parts of a dental implant include:

 Some other things to consider are that dental implants present fewer restrictions on the foods you can eat, look more natural than dentures, and allow you to speak with clarity.
-Whether you’re missing one tooth or all of them, we encourage you to schedule a consultation with Dr. Jessica Wyatt at All in One Dentistry as soon as possible.
+Whether you’re missing one tooth or all of them, we encourage you to schedule a consultation with Dr. Wyatt at All in One Dentistry & Braces as soon as possible.

 When you come in for an evaluation, Dr. Wyatt inspects the area surrounding the missing tooth to determine if it is strong enough to support your new artificial tooth root and the replacement tooth attached to it.
 You are not automatically disqualified from receiving dental implants if you don’t have enough bone structure to provide support.
 Dr. Wyatt can perform a bone graft by obtaining a small amount of bone from another area and transferring it to where you will be receiving the implant.